Early Voting For Russian Presidential Election Begins In Remote Areas Of Far East

 In Yakutia, early voting in hard-to-reach and remote areas is expected to cover 129,000 voters.
 The Ministry of Emergency Situations of Russia has informed its employees of the planned routes to ensure the safety of the commission members.

-In the Khabarovsk territory, early voting has been organised for residents of hard-to-reach areas, shift workers, workers in the timber and mining industries and meteorological station workers, among others.
+In the Khabarovsk Territory, early voting has been organized for residents of hard-to-reach areas, shift workers, workers in the timber and mining industries and meteorological station workers, among others.

-More than 4,000 voters in remote and hard-to-reach areas will participate in early voting in Chukotka.

 Legal Disclaimer: